The ‘Changing Face Buddha’ series.

-There is a reason for this name.
+There is a reason why I called this series the Changing Face of Buddha.
 When you look at these Buddha paintings the colours change, depending on from where you are looking at them.
 This is because I used bronze, silver and gold paint.
 All artworks are made with acrylic paint.
 The deeper meaning is that we all occasionally (or some people all the time) change our faces, depending on who we meet or where we are.
 We judge each other based on what we perceive, but in reality we are all the same and connected.
 Something that is sometimes hard to understand, especially when you look at the current state our world is in.

 With this Buddha series I’m hoping to emanate some hope and tranquility into the world.
-The artworks will soon be for sale on my website and the Saatchi online Art gallery.
+The artworks are for sale on my website and the Saatchi online Art gallery.

 To find out what the energy of art can do with your home, check out my https://renatevannijen.com/4975-2/ ‘The Energy of Art‘ blog.

 Interested in my Buddha art?
 Feel free to contact me via my website or send me a Whatsapp message.
 0034-655211276.